fidesmo/apdu-over-ble/spec/security-considerations.md

 - An attacker connects to any nearby BLE device.
 After observing the characteristics, uses the APDU Commands characteristic to send authentication packets to the Secure Element.
 Since the hacker does not have SE keys, they will fail.
 After a few such attempts, the SE shuts down.
 - A malicious app communicates with a device via BLE.
 It sends authentication APDUs that will fail repeatedly (the malicious app does not have the keys), until the device's SE goes into an unusable state as self-protection.

-Countermeasures: *User Presence Verification* would limit the chances of both attacks happening. *Secured pairing* protects against the first attack but not against the second, because all applications installed on the client device (for example a smartphone) can access paired devices.
+Countermeasures: *User Presence Verification* would limit the chances of both attacks happening. *Secured pairing* protects against the first attack, but to protect against the second it will need to be enhanced with *Application-level pairing*, so that not all applications installed on the client device (for example a smartphone) can access paired devices.

 ## Countermeasures